redkad/100-Days-Of-Code/README.md

 Challenges:

-    BrandNameGenerstor.py - Projects that generates a brandname based based on the name of your pet and the city in which you grew in
+    BrandNameGenerstor.py - Projects that generates a brandname based on the name of your pet and the city in which you grew in

 Day 2:
 Exercises: